12 Tires Car Experts Buy for Their Own Cars

 Best extreme-heat tires: Michelin Pilot Super Sport

 “The best tires for boiling climates would be Michelin Pilot Super Sport Tires,” says McKenzie.
 “They are made from a blend of two rubber compounds that allow them to perform at their best even when very hot.”
 Making sure you have the right tires, especially in extreme weather conditions, will help your car run better and last longer.
-Don’t miss these other maintenance tips that will extend the life of your car.

 Best cold-weather tires: Bridgestone Blizzak WS80